ComScore

 Focus on Sport/Getty Images

-A nine-time champion as a coach (along with numerous championships as an executive), Red Auerbach made the Boston Celtics into one of the most powerful sports dynasties of all-time.
-He famously smoked a cigar after a victory.
-With 1417 career wins as a coach, there must’ve been a ton of smoke in the air at the Boston Garden.
-Auerbach was a pioneer, introducing the sixth man role into basketball and promoting the use of the fastbreak as a way to score easy baskets before defenses were set.
+A nine-time champion as a coach (along with numerous championships as an executive), Red Auerbach turned the Boston Celtics into one of the most powerful sports dynasties of all-time.
+He famously smoked a cigar after a victory and with his 938 career wins, there must’ve been a ton of smoke in the air at the Boston Garden.

 3. Gregg Popovich